senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

 1. **getRedoRecord**

-    - FIXME: start here.
     - Retrieves and removes a pending redo record.
-        - Once retrieved, it must be processed via processRedoRecord.
         - An "empty" may be returned.
+        - Use processRedoRecord() to process the result of this function.
+        - Once a redo record is retrieved, it is no longer tracked by Senzing.
+        - The redo record may be stored externally for later processing.
+        - See also countRedoRecords(), processRedoRecord()

 1. **getStats**

     - Gets and resets the internal engine workload statistics for the current operating system process.
-        - Used when working with Senzing support
+        - The output is helpful when interacting with Senzing support.
         - Best practice to periodically log the results.
-        - (not per-thread, not per-function-call)
-        - The output can be helpful when interacting with Senzing support.
+        - ????
+Do the statistics get reset?

 1. **getVirtualEntityByRecordId**

    - Describes how an entity would look if composed of a given set of records.
-        - The entity will be without relationships.
+        - The resultant virtual entity has no relationships to actual entities.

 1. **howEntityByEntityId**